-Please read my book and let me know if you think using this process has helped you or might help someone else, or go to the book review section of Amazon and leave a critique there for people who are considering reading my book.
-Thank you so much for your honest input.
+Please read my book and let me know if you think using this process has helped you or might help someone you know.
+Or go to the book review section of Amazon and leave a critique there for people who are considering it.
+Thank you so much for you input!